colinkeenan/silentcast/README.md

     - Extract.
 Then, from a terminal, `cd` into the extracted directory and `sudo ./install` **Uninstall** instructions are the same replacing *install* with *uninstall*.
 The **install** (or **uninstall**) bash script just copies (or deletes) files.
 You may want to edit them if your distro puts files in unusual places.
     - See what version you've got with `silentcast -v`.
 [Check for a newer version](https://github.com/colinkeenan/silentcast/releases/latest)

+- **Arch Linux Full Install**
+    - Use an AUR helper, like `yaourt -S silentcast`.
+This will automatically install the latest release and missing dependencies.
+Keep your install up to date the usual way with your AUR helper, like `yaourt -Syua`. **Uninstall** with `sudo pacman -R silentcast`
+    - Without an AUR helper, just [Download silentcast.tar.gz from aur.archlinux.org](https://aur.archlinux.org/packages/si/silentcast/silentcast.tar.gz), extract, and do `makepkg -si` from the extracted directory.
+This will do exactly the same thing as an AUR helper would do for installation, but you will have to keep track of updates yourself. **Uninstall** with `sudo pacman -R silentcast`

+- **Ubuntu Linux Full Install**
+    - For 14.04 and 12.04 run the following commands to add the needed PPA/repositories (If the PPA/repositories are out of date or for older versions of Ubuntu follow one of the "Any Linux Distro" instructions):

+            $ sudo add-apt-repository ppa:jon-severinsson/ffmpeg
+            $ sudo add-apt-repository ppa:webupd8team/y-ppa-manager
+            $ sudo add-apt-repository ppa:sethj/silentcast
+            $ sudo apt-get update
+            $ sudo apt-get install silentcast

+       Or run the following, condensed, command:

+            $ sudo add-apt-repository ppa:jon-severinsson/ffmpeg && sudo add-apt-repository ppa:webupd8team/y-ppa-manager && sudo add-apt-repository ppa:sethj/silentcast && sudo apt-get update && sudo apt-get install silentcast

+       - **Uninstall**
+       Run `sudo apt-get remove silentcast`.
+You can then remove the PPAs with `sudo add-apt-repository -r` like so:

+                $ sudo add-apt-repository -r ppa:jon-severinsson/ffmpeg && sudo add-apt-repository -r ppa:webupd8team/y-ppa-manager && sudo add-apt-repository -r ppa:sethj/silentcast

 ###Launch Methods